Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

-For Step 3, we propose a fundamental modification because using a backward pass during the forward propagation through the LRP block could cause conflicts in common deep learning libraries, complicating the subsequent backpropagation of the heatmap loss.
-Consequently, we substitute the backward pass in Step 3 with an equivalent operation: the forward propagation of $\bm{s}$ through a transposed version of layer L. If L is fully connected, its transposed counterpart is another linear layer, whose weights are the transpose of the original ones.
-Thus, Step 3 becomes: $\bm{c}=\bm{W}^{T} \cdot \bm{s}$.
+For Step 3, we propose a fundamental modification because using a backward pass during the forward propagation through the LRP block could complicate the subsequent backpropagation of the heatmap loss gradient in some deep learning libraries.
+Consequently, we substitute the backward pass in Step 3 with an equivalent operation: the forward propagation of $\mathbf{s}$ through a transposed version of layer L. If L is fully-connected, its transposed counterpart is another linear layer, whose weights are the transpose of the original ones ($\mathbf{W}$).
+Thus, Step 3 becomes: $\mathbf{c}=\mathbf{W^{T}} \cdot \mathbf{s}$.
 Similarly, convolutional layers have transposed convolutional layers as their counterpart, using the same padding, stride, and kernel size.
 As in Step 1, the transposed layer share weights with layer L, but this time it does not use bias parameters.

-Step 4 is unchanged and, as in Step 1, $\bm{x}_{L}$ is carried by the skip connection.
-The obtained relevance value, $\bm{R}_{L-1}$, is forwarded to the next LRP block layer, which will perform the relevance propagation for the classifier layer L-1.
+Step 4 is unchanged and, as in Step 1, $\mathbf{x_{L}}$ is carried by the skip connection.
+The obtained relevance value, $\mathbf{R_{L-1}}$, is forwarded to the next LRP block layer, which will perform the relevance propagation for the classifier layer L-1.